fluegelk/ATPC-Data-parallel-Training-of-Neural-Networks/implementation/Readme.md

 ```
 pip3 install -r requirements.txt
 ```
+Additionally, it might be necessary to install PyTorch manually for the correct CUDA version, see https://pytorch.org/get-started/locally/.

 Create datasets (download from torchvision to '../datasets' if necessary and convert to HDF5 file)
 ```